Home » Recipes » Baking » Old Fashioned Butter Tarts

 Old Fashioned Butter Tarts

 These old-fashioned butter tarts are a Canadian classic.
-A rich filling of brown sugar, butter and raisins is surrounded by a flaky pastry shell.
-Decadent and delicious, they are a holiday favourite.
+A flaky pastry shell surrounds a rich brown sugar, butter, and raisin filling.
+Decadent and delicious, they are a holiday favorite.

 Butter tarts in a stack